These are just a few things we have in our house that I love.

 ROKU FOR YOUR TV

-A few years back when we were trying to get out of debt (check out the post 5 great ways to improve your finances & save your future!) we ditched our expensive cable and cut back to internet only (saved us over $50/month).
+A few years back when we were trying to get out of debt we ditched our expensive cable and cut back to internet only (saved us over $50/month).

 TRAVEL HACK – Bring the Roku stick (smaller than your phone) with you when you travel as most hotel TVs have an HDMI port on them; watch what you want to watch when you want to watch it!
 Use the app on your phone as a remote and your phone charger to power the stick (same as an Android charger).

-I don’t know about you but I have WAY too much stuff on my to do list to keep it all organized in my head.
-I used to make written lists and never feel in love with daily planners.
+I don’t know about you but I have WAY too much stuff on my to-do list to keep it all organized in my head.
+I used to make written lists and never fell in love with daily planners.

 When I complete a task, I simply check it off and it automatically archives.
 If I don’t get to it, it shows up in my overdue view or I can change the due date to a future date.
 I can also share queues with others and it even integrates to my Google calendar!